frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

-When the property `ordered` is `false` or not present, implementations `SHOULD` assume that the levels of the `categorical` do not have a natural order.
+When the property `ordered` is `false` or not present, and no ordering information is provided by the native format, implementations `SHOULD` assume that the levels of the `categorical` do not have a natural order.

 ### `object`